bewantbe/SimpleVolumeViewer/README.md

 * Thanks to VTK, we can also view in stereo modes (binocular 3D), such as split the view port horizontal, red blue or interlaced.
 * Parallel loading of SWC files for speeding up work flow.
-* Plugin of coloring SWC files according to node depth.
+* Example plugins for coloring SWC files, e.g. color by node depth.
 * Measure distance between selected points.
 * Facilities for easier work with SWCs, such as batch read / assignment.
 * Save the current scene (including view angle) to a file.